moerv9/sentiment/docs/4_Backend.md

 It would be very interesting to compare different coins side by side, but it made sense to only look at Bitcoin after this point to gather more Tweets.
 In the end this was a waste of time because Chainsulting was so kind and upgraded the Heroku Database Plan to a row limit of 10M, which should last for about a month of Tweets.
 Of course, this can be improved by better filters and periodically deleting tweets from the database.
-Unfortunately, when the Database is full, Heroku revokes *Writing-Privileges*, which makes it even impossible to delete single rows via a dataclip.
+Unfortunately, when the Database is full, Heroku revokes *Writing-Privileges*, which makes it even impossible to delete single rows via a Dataclip.
 Leaving the only solution to clear the whole database, which has been done a few times before the upgrade.

 </br>